 Enhanced visibility

-Members enjoy enhanced visibility and recognition of their sustainability leadership through media and speaking engagement opportunities.
+Members enjoy enhanced visibility and recognition of their sustainability leadership through thought leadership and media and speaking engagement opportunities.

 Events and communications

-Members gather virtually and in person throughout the year at high-profile events to exchange best practices and insightful solutions on emerging risks and opportunities.
+Members gather virtually and in person throughout the year at high-profile events to exchange best practices and insightful solutions.
 Members also receive a monthly newsletter highlightingrelevant news updates, engagement opportunities, and noteworthy events.

 Ways to Get Involved